iPhone Improvements — An Open Letter to Steve

 Dear Steve,

-I’m impressed with your recent introduction of the iPhone.
+I’m impressed with your recent introduction of the .
 Congratulations on keeping it (almost) secret for so long.
 Instead of sleeping I’ve watched your keynote the same night and played with all those nice animations on the iPhone pages.
 My current Sony Ericsson phone now feels like my granny’s landline phone.

 You’ve proven once again being a real innovator.
 Thanks Apple Computer Inc.!